rosxz/vitrine/README.md

 ## Design decisions

-- **Own database.** Vitrine keeps its own SQLite library and never writes to `~/.local/share/lutris`.
-Lutris can be installed alongside.
+- **Own database.** Vitrine keeps its own SQLite library.
-- **No Lutris code.** Lutris is a reference implementation, not a dependency.
-The `lutris.net` public API is used for catalogue IDs, artwork and runner downloads.
+- **Lutris Reference.** Lutris is great, and used as reference implementation.
+Vitrine seeks to encourage the continued support of the Lutris project, through script installs, game database, etc.
 - **Source plugins.** Each store is a `Source` subclass; syncs run off the UI thread and must not import GTK.
 - **Normalised artwork.** Covers are cached at one fixed aspect ratio so the unified grid